 More places with a perfect viewpoint?
 Please do share them with us in the comments!

 Stay tuned for more outdoor adventures!
-Join sixty thousand Exploring Slovenia fans by liking us on on Facebook, Twitter, and Instagram.
+Join sixty-five thousand Exploring Slovenia fans by liking us on on Facebook, Twitter, and Instagram.
 If you enjoyed this story, sign up for the monthly exploringslovenia.com/blog newsletter.
 A handful selection of stories from Hiking and Climbing in Slovenia, delivered to your inbox every month.

 Looking for a gorgeous tour in the mountains?
 Exploring Slovenia offers guided hiking and climbing tours!